linhduongtuan/BLOOM-LORA/README.md

 <details><summary>HOW TO FINETUNE?</summary>

+- Please use (`train_alpaca.py`), if you want to finetune for Bloom-7b1-lora using [alpaca_data_cleaned.json dataset)[https://github.com/gururise/AlpacaDataCleaned/blob/main/alpaca_data_cleaned.json].

+- Please use (`train_CodeAlpaca20K.py`), if you want to finetune Bloom-7b1-lora using (CodeAlpaca-20k dataset)[https://huggingface.co/datasets/sahil2801/CodeAlpaca-20k] for intesifying generative programming languages.

 If you want to finetune LLaMA, please use (`finetune.py`) for the original [Alpaca-LoRA](https://github.com/tloen/alpaca-lora) to train these models
-If you want to finetune for Bloom-7b1-lora using [alpaca_data_cleaned.json dataset)[https://github.com/gururise/AlpacaDataCleaned/blob/main/alpaca_data_cleaned.json], please use ('train_alpaca.py') for this purpose
-If you want to finetune Bloom-7b1-lora using (CodeAlpaca-20k dataset)[https://huggingface.co/datasets/sahil2801/CodeAlpaca-20k], please use ('train_CodeAlpaca20K.py') for intesifying generative programming languages.

 This file contains a straightforward application of PEFT to the BLOOM-7b1 model, as well as some code related to prompt construction and tokenization.